 \subsection{Two versions of treatment assignment}

-Consider a clinical trial center in the PLCO study, say the Henry Ford Health System, that switched from a dual to a single consent process.
-The clinical trial comprised two stages.
-Let $G = a$ denote the dual consent stage, and we use $Z \in \{0_a, 1_a\}$ to denote a participant being randomized to the control group ($Z = 0_a$) or the intervention group ($Z = 1_a$) in the dual consent stage.
-In parallel, in the single consent stage, denoted by $G = b$, we use $Z \in \{0_b, 1_b\}$ to denote a participant being randomized to the control ($Z = 0_b$) group or the intervention ($Z = 1_b$) group.
-Importantly, in either stage, participants randomized to the intervention arm may choose not to take the assigned cancer screening procedure, while participants randomized to the control arm may choose to conduct a cancer screening even if this is not part of their usual medical care.
-In other words, the randomized treatment assignment is only an encouragement, or a nudge, for participants to receive cancer screening, and participants retain the full right not to adhere to the treatment assignment.
+Consider a PLCO trial center, such as the Henry Ford Health System, that transitioned from a dual- to a single-consent process.
+The trial at this center had two stages.
+Let $G = a$ denote the dual-consent stage, with $Z \in {0_a, 1_a}$ indicating randomization to control ($Z = 0_a$) or intervention ($Z = 1_a$).
+Similarly, let $G = b$ denote the single-consent stage, with $Z \in {0_b, 1_b}$ for control ($Z = 0_b$) or intervention ($Z = 1_b$).
+In either stage, participants randomized to intervention may decline the assigned screening, while those randomized to control may choose to receive screening.
+Thus, randomized assignment serves only as an encouragement---or nudge---toward screening, with participants retaining full autonomy over adherence.

-Treatment assignment, or ``encouragement to receive the treatment," may contain different elements in two trial stages ($G = a$ or $G = b$) and hence resulted in different compliance rates; therefore, we use different notations, $1_a$ and $1_b$ (or $0_a$ and $0_b$), to denote being assigned to the intervention (or control) arm and encouraged to receive cancer screening (or usual medical care).
-Our notation acknowledges that there may exist two versions of encouragement and that the Stable Unit Treatment Value Assumption \citep{rubin1974estimating,rubin1980discussion}, or SUTVA, may be violated if one single notation ($0$ or $1$) is used.
-To further fix ideas, consider a second example in the context of HIV prevention implementation trials; see, e.g., \citet{h2015implementing}.
-To best leverage the multiple effective HIV prevention modalities in the real world settings, scientists are studying the best implementation strategies to encourage people at elevated HIV risk to use the appropriate HIV prevention tools, like daily oral prophylaxis.
-To this end, trials with different mechanisms to improve drug uptake (e.g., different drug delivery methods) are often deployed.
-In this context, one could use $G = a$ or $G = b$ to denote two separate implementation trials, $Z = 1_a$ or $Z = 0_a$ to denote randomization to a first drug delivery method or control, and $Z = 1_b$ or $Z = 0_b$ to denote randomization to a second drug delivery method or control.
+Treatment assignment, or ``encouragement to receive the treatment,” may have different implications across the two trial stages and therefore result in different compliance rates.
+Accordingly, we use distinct notations, $1_a$ and $1_b$ (or $0_a$ and $0_b$), to denote assignment to the intervention (or control) arm and encouragement to receive cancer screening (or usual care).
+This notation explicitly allows for two versions of the encouragement and reflects the possibility that the Stable Unit Treatment Value Assumption \citep{rubin1974estimating,rubin1980discussion}, or SUTVA, may be violated if a single notation ($0$ or $1$) were used for both stages.